 Relocating the pillars quite possibly took more manpower than creating them roughly 50 years earlier.
 After all, how do you go about removing tiles as fine as these ones?
 And what about refitting them?
 Just you try finding a company specializing in tiling round pillars with tiles that are irreplaceable!
 In short, it was a challenge.

 Eventually a suitable party was found in 2010 and a start was made on dismantling the pillars.
 A grinder was used to produce deep grooves where the tiles joined.
 Wet grinding didn’t work due to the risk of electrocution, so they had to do it dry.
 Dust everywhere.
 Well and truly everywhere.
 And prising.
 Weighing.
 And finding out that the tiles have been anchored.
 In order to get the tiles off, this anchor needed to be ground off carefully or tapped through without damaging the tiles.
 A right carry-on.
 It took two days to remove 176 tiles.
 And during this process ‘only’ 9 tiles were broken.

 At the new site the craftsmen restored the pillars to their full glory in three days, with the aid of fitting wire and a laser.

 Just two years later Maris College went ahead with a relocation.
 They were relieved that they didn’t have to come up with a solution from scratch.
-And so things worked out very well when it came to moving the pillars to the new site on Landrestraat where they can still be admired.
+And so things worked out very well when it came to moving the pillars to the new site on Landrestraat, where they can still be admired today.